bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 Note:

 Well, in practice it's not that nice as it looks.
-Concurrent programming is hard, despite Go having pretty amazing framework for it like go routines and channels, you will hit process scalability limitation pretty quickly.
+Concurrent programming is hard, despite Go having pretty amazing framework for it.

+With lots of go routines and channels, you will hit process scalability limitation at some point.
 Think about cases like resource starvation or garbage collection latency on an enormous heap so shared memory across go routines.

 Not mentioning other aspects like memory or disk IO bandwidth.

-At the end you have to optimize code in some way or scale out of the single process.
+At the end you have to optimize the code in some way or scale out of the single process.

 ---
 @snap[north span-95 text-06 text-left padded]